mikegcoleman/workshop/readme.md

             }
         )

-4) Type 'exit' to close the mongo shell
+4) Type `exit` to close the mongo shell

 ### 1.3 - Start and test our application

-Now that we've installed the application and configured the database, we can now run the application.
+Now that we`ve installed the application and configured the database, we can now run the application.

 1) Change into the application directory